vademo/authz_module_nodejs/README.md

 ```
 ## Usage

-The module can be uses as an express middleware or as an function.
+The module can be used as an express middleware or as a function.
 The parameter is a string to check a single permission or an array to check multiple permissions.
 If a permission is missing an Error of the type [**PermissionError**](#permissionError) will be thrown.

 An example of this can be found in the documentation below and in the example folder.